TIY-Houston-Front-End-Engineering/Course-Guide/README.md

 * APIs.md: A guide to knowing and using Application Programming Interfaces.

-* **job-resources**: A directory containing some tips on finding a job after the course.
+* **job-resources**: A directory containing some assistance in finding a job after the course.
 * **system-resources**: A directory containing files, mostly code, that will be useful in setting up the build for most of our apps.

 ## Assignments